rmp135/sql-ts/README.md

 Filter the tables to exclude those specified.
 These must be in the format `schema.table`.
 See [interfaceNameFormat](#interfacenameformat) for schema naming conventions.

 Excluding a table takes precedence over including it.
 Specifying a table in both configuration options will exclude it.
-Note that for SQLite the schema is always called `main`, so to refer to a table you would use for example "main.my_table".

 ```json
 {